TheColorPlum/IBOB/docs/backend.md

 - test.sh
 ```

 In summary: the root directory contains mostly configuration files and some helpful shortcut scripts.
-Most notably, it contains `server.js`, which configures the server (at a high level) and runs it. `lib/` contains helper libraries that are written by us and used in the other components; `routes/` contains code to handle HTTP requests; and `test/` contains all of our tests.
+Most notably, it contains `server.js`, which configures the server (at a high level) and runs it. `initialization/` contains the scripts for automating the initialization of the user-server, when it is first spun up. `lib/` contains helper libraries that are written by us and used in the other components; `routes/` contains code to handle HTTP requests; and `test/` contains all of our tests.

 ### Storage